SISE-Web-Development-Environments/Pacman_game_web_app/README.md

 •	The player can buy extra time if he eat the watch.

-•	For each clash with the monster there is a different score download:
+•	For each clash with the monster there is a different score download Plus the 10 points that go down anyway:
 -	Red monster – 20 points
 -	Pink monster -15 points
 -	Blue monster – 10 points